A contact McKay correspondence for links of simple singularities

 \subsection{Geometry of $S^3/G$ and associated Reeb dynamics}

-The process of perturbing a degenerate contact form on prequantization bundles, outlined in Section \ref{subsection: spherical geometry and associated Reeb dynamics}, is often used to compute Floer theories, for example, their cylindrical contact homology \cite{N2} and embedded contact homology \cite{NW}.
-Although the quotients $S^3/G$ are not prequantization bundles, they do admit an $S^1$-action (with fixed points), and are examples of \emph{Seifert fiber spaces} which are realizable as principal $S^1$-orbibundles over integral symplectic orbifolds.
+The previous process of perturbing a degenerate contact form on prequantization bundles, is often used to compute Floer theories, for example, their cylindrical contact homology \cite{N2} and embedded contact homology \cite{NW}.
+Although the quotients $S^3/G$ are not prequantization bundles, they do admit an $S^1$-action (with fixed points), and are examples of {Seifert fiber spaces} which are realizable as principal $S^1$-orbibundles over integral symplectic orbifolds.